-On Friday 14th December and Saturday 15th December the first public Annual Forum on 3rd cycle research will take place at DAS Graduate School.
-During this special weekend artists from dance, theatre and film pursuing research in educational institutions throughout Europe will individually and collectively present their ongoing projects in parallel sessions.
+On Friday 14th December and Saturday 15th December the first public Annual Forum on 3rd cycle research takes place at DAS Graduate School.
+During this special weekend artists from dance, theatre and film pursuing research in educational institutions throughout Europe individually and collectively present their ongoing projects in parallel sessions.

 Programme & location

 - 15.00h – 16.30h: performance ‘Papier Multiforme et Papier Comestible’ by Emilie Gallier in Perdu followed by a cinematic response by Agnese Cornelio (theatre and filmmaker, researcher of THIRD); a prepared response by Augusto Corrieri (theatre maker, writer), also known as Vincent Gambini (magician); and a live response by Margarida Guia (sound artist). *

 *Due to limited capacity this session is fully booked

 - 18.00h – 19.00h: opening of the Annual Forum by Marijke Hoogenboom and Sher Doruff .
 Mapping the Cartography of a Shared Research Landscape, led by the cohort in collaboration with Axelle Grégoire and Matthieu Blond, Société d'Objets Cartographiques (SOC), at DAS Graduate School

 10.00H – 11.30H Two parallel sessions:

 In collaboration with Giuliano Bracci.
 Respondent: Janneke Wesseling